 Dyscalculia: Dyscalculia is a specific learning disability that affects a child’s ability to learn number – related concepts and perform mathematical calculations using its functions and symbols.

 If learning disorders are not identified and managed at the right time, it can have adverse impacts throughout the life of an individual.
-In addition to having low academic achievements, they will be prone to developing poor mental health, psychological distress and have a higher risk of dropping out of school and under-employment/unemployment.
+In addition to having low academic achievements, they will be prone to developing poor mental health, low self-esteem, psychological distress, and have a higher risk of dropping out of school and under-employment/unemployment.

 So, is there any treatment for learning disabilities?

-Although there’s no cure for a specific learning disorder, certain ways can be followed for SLD treatment and improving the reading, writing, and mathematical skills of a child.
+Although there’s no cure for a specific learning disorder, certain methods that can be followed for SLD treatment and improving the reading, writing, and mathematical skills of a child.

 For children with reading difficulties –